steveruizok/perfect-freehand-dart/README.md

 Draw perfect freehand lines—in Flutter.

-A dart port of the [perfect-freehand](https://github.com/steveruizok/perfect-freehand) algorithm.
+A dart port of the [perfect-freehand](https://github.com/steveruizok/perfect-freehand) library.